MK-Ale/RISElabs/README.md

 Open seaslug.py to begin.

-**Note:** it may be easier to work inside the regular CS50 code website instead of this sandbox.
-To do so, copy the contents of seaslug.py and paste into a new seaslug.py file within https://code.cs50.io .
+**Note:** you may work in a file called seaslug.py within https://code.cs50.io or on your own IDE.

 First, we'll create the variables to represent the reflex circuit.